 The ability to easily duplicate your posts means your evergreen content will get its fair share of screen time as well as save you time when it comes to content scheduling.
 You can reuse content from the Calendar, or from the Content Hub Library where you can create and store template posts.

 With the ability to add Custom Planning Channels, you can plan and create any content outside of your standard social media channels allowing you to transform your Calendar into a complete marketing hub.
 The Articles feature even allows you to fully prepare and store more long-form content such as blogs, newsletter, and press releases.

 One inbox to rule them all

-The Respond feature will be a breath of fresh air to marketers, giving them the power to reply to comments, mentions, and direct messages all in one place.
+The Engage feature will be a breath of fresh air to marketers, giving them the power to reply to comments, mentions, and direct messages all in one place.
 You can split the workload between different members of your team through assignment, plus keep internal notes on conversations to follow up on.

 Availability of support

 The ContentCal team prides itself on its customer service, with queries responded to within mere minutes during working hours.
 Forget waiting 48 hours for a Service Desk email.